okstate-maps/guide-reveal.js/index.md

 - Introduction
 - - Basic Setup
 - - Folder Structure
+- - Creating Presentation Content
 - Conclusion
 - Further Reading/Resources

 ## Introduction
 reveal.js is a wonderful way to create sleek and unique presentations using HTML.
 There are many features available to add flare to your presentation and *wow* your audience.
+In this guide, I will walk you through the basic steps needed to create your own presentation.

 #### Basic Setup
 The **basic setup** allows you to author your very own presentations only.
 There is a **full setup**, but we'll go over this in another guide.